tumthinktank/sust_ai_nability/content/prototypes/WiSe23-Team-3/index.md

 ---
 ### REQUIRED INFORMATION FOR DISPLAY AND FITERING
-name: "Marine+"
+name: "Workshop to M.A.R.S. - Managing AI Responsibly and Sustainably"
-subtitle: "An improved model for detecting marine litter in coastal ocean pictures"
+subtitle: "We crafted a workshop to efficiently and effectively transmit knowledge about ethical AI for political and industry leaders."
-date: "2023-06-25"
+date: "2023-12-03"
 featuredImage: "oceanPlastic.jpg"
-challenge: marine-litter
+challenge: ethical-challenges-of-ai
-year: Spring 2023
+year: Winter 2023
-team: Simon Chervenak, Oscar Röth, Mohamad Alkam,Zeynep Duran, Wasuwadee Kongdech, Ekaterina Gikalo
+team: Alonso Zapata, Bisma Naushad, Mira Cecilia Mahavadi, Thilo Krechlak
-contactEmail: simonlcherv@gmail.com
+#contactEmail:
-caption: "Credits: Photo by Richard Carey/ Fotolia"
+caption: "Credits: Photo by "

 ### OPTIONAL FURTHER DETAILS
 outputs:
   - type: pdf
     label: Project report
-    iUrl: "ProjectReport1.pdf"
+    iUrl: "Report_Group3.pdf"
     description: Further information about the progress, milestones, and roadblocks.
 ---

-The MARIDA dataset contains annotated images from twelve locations around the world.
-These images are annotated with many classes, including multiple types of water and plants, but our challenge focuses on marine litter.
-Our goal is to aid with the creation of a model that will help clean up our oceans and save our planet.
-The researchers made a basic neural network structure and provided us with tools to train and test that structure.
-To improve upon it, we changed the way it learns by encouraging it to focus on less common examples, since the marine litter was a very underrepresented portion of the images.
-We also shifted the locations of the data it was trained on to make it better at generalizing to unseen locations.
-Our solution increased accuracy by common AI metrics, but can still be improved by further examination of the data.
+With the advent of AI as a revolutionary tool, it has brought upon several challenges related to ethical uses of the technology.
+Hence, the workshop to M.A.R.S.
+(Manage AI Responsibly and Sustainably) is introduced to train decisionmakers on these challenges.
+Aiming to help industrial and political professionals in leveraging the technological advancement responsibly, the workshop is designed to provide a space for knowledge sharing and reflection thereby enhancing awareness, reflection and retention of the ethics and AI nexus.
+To do so, various didactical tools are utilized.
+Among others, the workshop is envisioned to let participants engage with AI tools through an AI-Companion in group work, allow professionals to experience AI’s potential and challenges firsthand.

-caption: "Credits: Titel picture by Rich Carey/ Shutterstock"
+caption: "Credits: Titel picture by"